Welcome to WDP! Below you will find resources to help you transition into the University of Pennsylvania. Please read each section and link carefully.

 Your PennKey will allow you to access a variety of Penn systems such as registering for courses, viewing your transcripts, signing up for health insurance and a variety of other services.
 Links to the PennKey system are below.

-Note: If have previously enrolled at the University of Pennsylvania (e.g., you obtained your undergraduate degree here), continue to use the PennKey login and password you were originally issued.
+Note: If you have previously enrolled at the University of Pennsylvania (e.g., you obtained your undergraduate degree here), continue to use the PennKey login and password you were originally issued.

 Please let the Doctoral Programs office know if you have any problems or questions.